ankurp/Dollar/README.md

 Dollar.swift
 ===========

-A functional tool-belt for Swift Language.
-Library Source code is in Classes folder.
+$ is a Swift library that provides useful functional programming helper methods without extending any built in objects.

+### Setup
+Include the library using `pod 'Dollar', '~> 0.1.0'` or you can include the `Dollar.swift` file in Classes folder

 If you are interested in contributing

 1. Please fork this project
 2. Implement new methods or changes in the `Dollar.swift` file in the Classes folder
 3. Write tests in `DollarTests.swift` file in the DollarTests folder
 4. Submit a pull request.

 ### Array Methods Implemented